How To Use Nutrition As A Coping Strategy For Stress Relief

 The most important thing to remember when using nutrition as a coping strategy for stress relief is to stay hydrated.
 Drinking plenty of water helps keep your mind sharp and your body functioning properly – something that’s essential when dealing with stressful situations.

 Eating regular meals with healthy snacks in between is also beneficial, as this ensures the body has enough fuel for physical activity and mental effort.
+Eating a balanced diet, exercising regularly, and getting enough sleep are all great ways to reduce stress levels naturally.

 “Nutrition is not just about what we eat; it’s also about how we nourish our emotional well-being”